AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 The Minimum Necessary Standard

-HIPAA requires limiting access to PHI to only what is needed to complete a task.
+The minimum necessary standard requires limiting access to PHI to only what is needed to complete a task.
+Peer-reviewed reviews of HIPAA in clinical settings reinforce this principle.

 For an AI dental receptionist, this means: